-From a picture I took from the bike path of the new San Francisco-Oakland Bay Bridge, using the suspender cables to define the vertical elements of a hexagonal grid.
+A different treatment of the San Francisco-Oakland Bay Bridge, again using the suspender cables to define the vertical elements but in this case of a hexagonal grid.
 Because the angles at which these lines slant change across the image, the horizontal elements bring a subtle curve to the pattern, which in turn suggests the curve of the main suspension cables from the top of the tower.

 Marseille (26″ x 42-1/2″)

 From an original oil painting by Hadas Tal

 As the starting point for a potential wall installation, I made a maquette of Hadas Tal’s painting of an old tenement building in Marseille.
 The regularity of the rectangular components of the image contrasts with the variety of colors, perhaps reflecting the diverse community that the building houses.

 One of my favorite pictures of San Francisco is Jon Hope’s striking aerial photograph “Sunrise in the Sunset.”
 The image simultaneously captures the uniformity and the diversity of the rows and rows of houses in the western part of the city (in this view, from 42nd to 47th Streets between Quintara and Pacheco).
 While usually I don’t match the pattern to specific parts of the image, in this case I couldn’t resist the urge to give each individual house its own component!

 Sunrise in the Sunset Tetraptych (4 x 32″ x 18″)